pklesk/fast_rboost_bins/README.md

 that spread beyond the scope of a single block of threads, we introduce appropriate mutex mechanisms.

 To test the performance of the predict stage we compare FastRealBoostBins against state-of-the-art classifiers `sklearn.ensemble`, using several large data sets and focusing on response times.
-In an additional experiment, we make our ensemble classifiers operate as object detectors under heavy computational load (e.g. over 60k queries per a video frame using ensembles of size 2048).
+In an additional experiment, we make our classifiers operate as object detectors under heavy computational load (e.g. over 60k queries per a video frame using ensembles of size 2048).

 ## License